mathiase4/wow-guild-recruitment/README.md

 # WoW Guild Recruitment

-A full-stack application for World Of Warcraft ("Video Game") players to find and recruit for guilds.
+A full-stack application for World Of Warcraft players to find and recruit for guilds.
 **This is Portfolio Project 3**

 ## Live Project Links